 There are two Route 66 alignments from Kingman, Arizona southwest to the California border.
 The pre-1952 alignment along the Oatman Highway is by far the most beautiful, providing numerous photographic opportunities, legendary Route 66 icons, and a peek at the wild old west in historic Oatman, Arizona.
-The later alignment, bypassed Oatman, allowing travelers to move through more quickly via the Yucca Bypass.
+However, a later alignment bypassed Oatman, allowing travelers to move through the area more quickly via the Yucca Bypass.

 On occasion, Oatman Road will close just south of Kingman due to heavy rains and melting snow coming off the mountains.
 During periods of heavy participation, it might be wise to check road conditions prior to travel.

 In any case, if you can take the Oatman Road, it’s well worth the trip.
 However, if bypassing Oatman is the better choice for you, the post-1952 alignment through Yucca, Arizona provides a small peek at a few Route 66 era signs and dusty tourist accommodations.